 Impact of Your Will on Trusts

-When it comes to estate planning, the interplay between wills and trusts cannot be overstated.
-In the UK, understanding how these two elements work together is crucial for ensuring that your assets are distributed according to your wishes.
+When it comes to estate planning, the interplay between wills and trusts is something many people misunderstand.
+In the UK, understanding how these two elements work together — and where they differ — is crucial for ensuring your assets end up where you want them.

 How Wills and Trusts Work Together

-Wills and trusts are both essential tools in estate planning, but they serve different purposes.
-A will outlines how you want your assets to be distributed after your death, while a trust is a legal arrangement that allows a third party (the trustee) to manage assets on behalf of beneficiaries.
+Wills and trusts are both essential tools in estate planning, but they serve fundamentally different purposes.
+A will outlines how you want your probate estate to be distributed after your death.
+A trust is a separate legal arrangement that can operate both during your lifetime and after your death, with trustees managing assets for beneficiaries.

 The Role of Executors vs. Trustees